 One of the more popular features of LAWS is the "preference list" feature.
-This feature is useful for Internet users who wish to track a specific list, or multiple lists, of legislation.
+This feature is useful for internet users who wish to track a specific list, or multiple lists, of legislation.
 The user can create an account, which is saved with a password of their choosing, allowing the user to access and/or modify the lists at any time.
-Once signed on to the account the user can create bill lists.
-Bills and bill drafts can then be added to their lists.
-The user can then click on a single "Display Status" link to generate an online report listing the most current status of each bill in the list, along with the bill's short title and primary sponsor or requester.
+Once signed on to the account, the user can create bill lists.
+Users can then add bills and bill drafts to their lists.
+The user can then click on a single "Display Status" link to generate an online report that lists the most current status of each bill in the list, along with the bill's short title and primary sponsor or requester.

-Preference list users also have the option of having emails sent notifying them when hearings are scheduled for bills maintained on their preference lists.
-Emails will be sent to users for bills on their preference lists that have been scheduled that day for future hearings and where the preference list owner has indicated that notifications are desired.
-Cancellation notices and date, time, and room changes will also be sent.
+Preference list users also have the option of setting email notifications for them when bills maintained on their preference lists have scheduled hearings.
+Users can choose to receive email notifications for scheduled hearings for bills on their preference lists.
+Cancellation notices and date, time, and room changes are also sent.
 However, since LAWS is a real-time, up-to-the-minute system, users should continue to routinely check the bills on their lists to ensure their most current status.